Codrax/Codrut-Animation-Lib/README.md

 - Random
 - ReverseExpo
 - Sinus
+- SinusAr
-- SinusArc
+- Wobblyc
 - Spring

-Note: `Pulse` does not reach It's end value, as It pulses to the Value, but returns back.
+Note: `Pulse` and `Wobbly` do not reach their end value, as they return back to their start value.

 ## Use without component
 1) Assign the OnStep notify event from the Object Inspector.